darLloyd/ChatGPT-Agents-for-Customized-Text-Labelling/README.md

 ### Steps involved:

-1. List of reviews + document of categories and their definitions are passed to the first agent.
+1. List of reviews + document of categories and their definitions are passed to the first agent for classification.
+2. The second agent checks the classifications and reasoning of the first agent to see if it agrees with the classification given.
+3. A final document is produced with the original review + assigned category + reason for the choice.

+#### As this is just a simple illustration, only 50 randomly chosen reviews are classified.
+This method can be applied to very large datasets and augmented with multiple agents, keeping in mind the cost of calling the API.

+##### The exact Chatgpt version used for this illustration is gpt-4o-mini-2024-07-18.